wtPLSQL/wtPLSQL/docs/About.md

 [A test suite is a set of tests that all share the same fixture.](https://en.wikipedia.org/wiki/XUnit#Test_suites)

 Test fixtures and test suites are a part of the xUnit testing framework.
 At the core, wtPLSQL does not include test fixtures or test suites.
-These can be defined and implemented in a variety of ways.
+If needed, these can be defined and implemented in a variety of ways.

 ## Test Driven Development
 With **TDD** (Test Driven Development), [you write a test before you write just enough production code to fulfill that test](http://agiledata.org/essays/tdd.html)